edgardomortiz/Captus/docs/content/assembly/align/options.md

 ## *Other*
 ___
 ### **`--redo_from`**
 You can repeat the analysis without undoing all the steps.
-These are the points from which you ca restart the `align` command:
+These are the points from which you can restart the `align` command:
 - `alignment` = Delete all subdirectories with alignments and restart.
 - `filtering` = Delete all subdirectories with paralog-filtered alignments and restart.
 - `removal` = Delete all subdirectories with alignments whose references have been removed and restart.